 The Earth Commission will build on and complement existing assessments, such as those conducted by the IPCC and Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).

 The Earth Commission will also explore social transformations required for sustainable development to reach these targets.

 The Commission will produce an anchor report built on analysis conducted by a series of international working groups of experts.
 The report – defining scientific targets for a stable planet – will be published by a peer-reviewed journal by 2022.

 “The UN Sustainable Development Goals are largely aspirational.
 The Commission’s analysis will identify practical science-based targets that help realize these aspirations and deliver on Agenda 2030 to leave no one behind.”

 Part of a Larger Network

-The work of the Earth Commission complements and is informed by Future Earth’s initiative Science Based Pathways for Sustainability, which is mobilising our extensive network of global research projects and knowledge action networks to generate new research at national, regional and global levels to feed the synthesis of the Earth Commission
+The work of the Earth Commission is informed by Future Earth’s Global Research Projects and Knowledge Action Networks, particularly through the initiative Science Based Pathways for Sustainability, which is mobilising an extensive network to generate new research at national, regional and global levels.

 Future Earth is governed by the International Science Council (ISC), Belmont Forum of funding agencies, the United Nations Educational, Scientific, and Cultural Organization (UNESCO), the United Nations Environment Programme (UNEP), the United Nations University (UNU), the World Meteorological Organization, and the Science and Technology in Society (STS) forum.